Fran Molloy

-She also writes for major online publications including the Australian Broadcasting Corporation and SBS Online.
+She also writes for major online publications including the Australian Broadcasting Corporation and SBS.
 She was also a food reviewer for regular Sydney restaurant guides such as Eating out with Kids, the Good Pub Guide and Cheap Eats Sydney.

 She previously wrote blogs for a wide readership for Practical Parenting and Fadgetry, an online gadget guide.
 In 2007, Molloy was commended by mental health advocacy Stigmawatch for balanced reporting on mental health issues.